HKU-BAL/ONT-TB-NF/README.md

 # ONT-TB-NF

 The ONT-TB-NF pipeline is dedicated to detecting *[Mycobacterium tuberculosis](https://en.wikipedia.org/wiki/Mycobacterium_tuberculosis)* (TB) antibiotic-resistance genes from ONT sequencing data.

-The ONT data can be obtained from standard whole genome sequencing (WGS) from MinION, from adaptive sequencing, or from amplicon sequencing (by amplifying specific regions in the TB genome).
+The input sequencing data can be obtained from the flowing following:
+- Standard whole genome sequencing (WGS) from MinION,
+- Adaptive sequencing (like from [readfish](https://www.nature.com/articles/s41587-020-00746-x) or [UNCALLED](https://www.nature.com/articles/s41587-020-0731-9)),
+- Amplicon sequencing (by amplifying specific regions in the TB genome).

-Pipeline including basecalling, quality control, target regions alignment, variant calling, consensus generation, and antimicrobial resistance prediction.
+The ONT-TB-NF pipeline includes steps of basecalling, quality control, target regions alignment, variant calling, consensus generation, and antimicrobial resistance prediction.

 ## Features